Here is your translated text in American English:

 - Recognition: set up a recognition system for team members who enter their time correctly and regularly.
 This can take the form of public congratulations, rewards or priority access to certain benefits.

 - Training and coaching: make sure every team member knows how and why it's important to capture their time.
-Organize training sessions and provide resources to guide them.
+Organize training sessions and make resources available to guide them.

-- Simplify the process: make the time recording process as quick and easy as possible.
-The easier it is, the more likely your teams are to do it.
+- Simplifying the process: make the time entry process as quick and easy as possible.
+The easier it is, the more inclined your teams will be to do it.

-- Positive feedback: show your teams how the correct recording of their time contributes to the success of projects and the financial health of the company.
+- Positive feedback: show your teams how capturing their time correctly contributes to the success of projects and the financial health of the company.

 What measures can be taken to ensure the completeness and accuracy of timesheets?

-Ensuring the completeness and accuracy of timesheets is essential for efficient time and resource management.
-Here are the steps to take:
+Ensuring the completeness and accuracy of timesheets is essential for effective time and resource management.
+Here’s what you need to do:

 - Automatic reminders: use automatic reminders to encourage regular time entry.

-- Transparency and communication: be transparent about the importance of timesheet completeness and accuracy, and communicate this regularly.
+- Transparency and communication: be transparent about the importance of timesheet completeness and accuracy, and communicate regularly about it.

-- Ongoing training: offer ongoing training to remind you of best practices and common mistakes to avoid.
+- Ongoing training: offer ongoing training to remind people of good practices and common mistakes to avoid.

 Gamifying time tracking: an effective strategy?